arturovm/edgerunner/README.md

 `edgerunner` defaults to spawning a number of workers equal to the number of CPUs on your system, but you can of course modify this behavior with the flag provided for this purpose.

+The `sleep` flag controls how fast tasks are dispatched but, if you use this, depending on task complexity, it might completely defeat the purpose of having concurrent workers.

+The `debug` flag, predictably, enables the debug logs, of which there are currently none :P

 #### Writing a generator and task spec